Income inequality in the United States: Policy responses

 Debate continues over whether a public policy response is appropriate to income inequality.
 For example, Federal Reserve Economist Thomas Garrett wrote in 2010: "It is important to understand that income inequality is a byproduct of a well-functioning capitalist economy.
 Individuals' earnings are directly related to their productivity ...
 A wary eye should be cast on policies that aim to shrink the income distribution by redistributing income from the more productive to the less productive simply for the sake of 'fairness.'"
 Alternatively, bipartisan political majorities have supported redistributive policies such as the EITC.

 Economists have proposed various approaches to reducing income inequality.
 For example, then Federal Reserve Chair Janet Yellen described four "building blocks" in a 2014 speech.
 These included expanding resources available to children, affordable higher education, business ownership and inheritance.
 That year, the Center for American Progress recommended tax reform, further subsidizing healthcare and higher education and strengthening unions as appropriate responses.

 Improved infrastructure could address both the causes and the effects of inequality.
 E.g., workers with limited mobility could use improved mass transit to reach higher-paying jobs further from home and to access beneficial services at lower cost.

 Public policy responses addressing effects of income inequality include: tax incidence adjustments and strengthening social safety net provisions such as welfare, food stamps, Social Security, Medicare and Medicaid.

 Proposals that address the causes of inequality include education reform and limiting/taxing rent-seeking.
 Other reforms include raising the minimum wage, tax reform, and increased stock ownership at lower income levels via a deferred investment program.

+Surveys of American Economic Association members since the 1970s have shown that professional economists generally agree with the statement that "Redistribution of income is a legitimate role for the U.S. Government", and since the 1990s, that "The distribution of income in the U.S. should be more equal."